graphprotocol/graph-improvement-proposals/gips/0080-optimistic-ebo.md

 - Check the timestamps of two consecutive blocks $t_N$ and $t_{N+1}$.
 If the timestamp value from the protocol chain $t_0$ lives in the range $[t_N,t_{N+1}]$, then $N$ is the first block corresponding to the new epoch.
 - Check a single block timestamp $t_N$ and an average block measure defined per chain $\Delta_i$.
 If the timestamp value from the protocol chain $t_0$ lives in the range $[t_N,t_N+\Delta_i]$, then $N$ is the first block corresponding to the new epoch.

-### Escalating bond
+### Escalating Bonds System

-To reduce the number of calls to the Arbitrator, we will implement an escalating bond system:
+To reduce the number of calls to The Graph's Arbitrator, we propose implementing an escalating bond system.

-- Anyone can dispute while the dispute window is open and if staked.
-To dispute, you need to post a bond.
-    - The resolution system is triggered once the participants have completed the maximum number of rounds.
-    - If the disputant “overtakes” the Min Bond, the answer is considered incorrect until the proposer responds.
-The proposer must overtake the disputant's Bond to escalate the answer further.
-This process can be repeated up to N times.
-- After each dispute, the original update gets deleted and can be answered again, even before resolution.
-This option makes the process quicker for the requester.
-This answer can be disputed using the same method as described above.
-    - An honest proposer will be rewarded more for the won resolution than the original update.
+- Any bonded actor can create a proposal.
+- A proposal can only have one dispute.
+- Any bonded actor can create a dispute if they believe the proposal value is incorrect.
+Once disputed, the proposal will be automatically discarded, and any bonded actor can submit a new one.
+The disputing party must stake sufficient funds in the - HorizonStaking contract to cover the bondSize.
-    - Disputers are incentivized to post the new answer, as they have already computed the query.
+- Disputing parties are incentivized to submit a new proposal since they have already computed the query.

-The “overtake” mechanism improves resolution time and reduces Arbitrator calls, while the second answer (before resolution) improves the answering time to the request.
+- The winner of the resolution will receive the loser's bond.
+The Council should be incentivized to participate to support the protocol's integrity.
+- Any bonded actor can vote for or against a dispute by calling the pledge function.
+- The side with more pledges will win the dispute.
+- Pledgers on the winning side will be proportionally rewarded with the bonds from the losing side.
+- The contract is designed to minimize draws, thereby reducing the need for arbitrator intervention.
+When executing the pledge function, the total number of votes on one side must exceed the opposing side by an amount equal to the pledgeBondSize value.
+This parameter is configurable and updatable by the protocol.
+- Each dispute has a refreshable time window during which votes can be cast for or against.
+Calling the pledge function refreshes the time window, allowing the opposing side to submit additional votes.
+- If no disputes are raised within the predefined dispute window, the proposal is considered valid, and the finalize function can be invoked.
+- The system supports a maximum number of escalations (maxNumberOfEscalations) representing the highest number of pledges allowed for either the for or against side.
+- A draw can only occur when both the for and against sides reach the maximum number of escalations.
+- If a draw occurs, the dispute will escalate, and the arbitrator will decide the final outcome.
+- A proposal is considered valid once the finalize method is called for its ID, and the Finalize event is emitted.

 ![EBO Dispute Escalation.png](../assets/gip-0080/Optimistic-EBO-Dispute-Escalation.png)

 <aside>
-📌

 The escalating bond mechanism functions similarly to the justice system's appeal process, with the Council taking on the role of the Supreme Court.